 Make sure your portfolio's stock/bond mix factors in your risk capacity, nonportfolio income sources, and nonretirement goals.

-Note: This article is part of Morningstar's 2018 Portfolio Tuneup week.
-A version of this article appeared on Jan.
-26, 2016.
+Note: This article is part of Morningstar's January 2016 5-Step Retirement-Portfolio Assessment Week special report.
+This article originally appeared Jan.
+21, 2016.

 The size of your retirement nest egg and the pace at which you plan to spend it--your withdrawal rate--are the key determinants of the viability of your financial plan for retirement.

 But when it comes to your actual investment portfolio, no other factor will have a bigger impact on your portfolio's success or failure than your asset-allocation plan--your mix of stocks, bonds, and cash.
 Be too meek and you heighten the risk of a shortfall; maintain a too aggressive portfolio and you run the risk of incurring a bigger loss than you could reasonably recoup over your in-retirement time horizon.

 Although it's hard to go terribly wrong with a simple 50% stock/50% bond mix, there aren't any one-size-fits-all asset-allocation frameworks for retirement portfolios.
 An individual's age, other income-producing retirement assets (like pensions or Social Security), and spending rate, among other factors, can all dictate higher or lower equity or bond weightings.

 As you evaluate your retirement portfolio, making sure you're sidestepping the following asset-allocation pitfalls is a good way to steer your portfolio in the right direction.

 1) Being Too Conservative